Doctorate Degree in Medical Sciences.

 • Dissertation Topic: Dissertation colloquium, Interim Report I & II, Literature Clubs (17 ECTS credits)

-• Supplementary academic credits (6 ECTS credits)
+• Elective academic credits (6 ECTS credits)

-• publish research findings in internationally recognized journals and present these findings to an interested public in an easy-to-understand way
+• publish research findings in internationally recognized journals

 Your Career Prospects

-Register to Enroll
+How to Enroll

 Application